 The symptoms of PE will depend on the size and location of the blockage.
 The amount of lung tissue that has reduced blood flow will also affect the symptoms.
 PE may cause:

-- Back pain
+- Chest pain

 - Feeling faint or lightheaded

-Your doctor will ask about your symptoms and medical history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.
-Your doctor may order the following tests:

 - Chest x-ray

 - CT scan

 - Pulmonary angiogram

 An electrocardiogram (EKG) may be done to check the electrical activity of the heart.